openebs/website/docs/main/user-guides/data-migration/migration-using-velero/migration-for-distributed-db/distributeddb-restore.md

  - Restoring to Replicated Storage
 description: This section explains how to Restore from cStor Backup to Replicated Storage for Distributed DBs.
 ---
-# Steps to Restore from cStor Backup to Replicated Storage for Distributed DBs (Cassandra)
+## Steps to Restore from cStor Backup to Replicated Storage (a.k.a Replicated Engine and f.k.a Mayastor) for Distributed DBs (Cassandra)

 Cassandra is a popular NoSQL database used for handling large amounts of data with high availability and scalability.
 In Kubernetes environments, managing and restoring Cassandra backups efficiently is crucial.
-In this article, we will walk you through the process of restoring a Cassandra database in a Kubernetes cluster using Velero, and we will change the storage class to Replicated Storage (f.k.a Mayastor) for improved performance.
+In this article, we will walk you through the process of restoring a Cassandra database in a Kubernetes cluster using Velero, and we will change the storage class to Replicated Storage for improved performance.

 :::info
 Before you begin, make sure you have the following: